skullington4/pure-threads/README.md

 # pure-threads
 https://pure-threads.herokuapp.com
 This website is a clothing retail store.
-You are able to log in using your google account, browse items, rate them, put them in the cart and purchase your cart!
+You are able to log in using your google account, browse items, rate items, add items to the cart and purchase your items!

 Screenshots: